run-x/opta-docs/content/en/docs/Reference/service_modules.md

 When linked to a k8s-service, this adds the necessary IAM permissions to read (e.g. list objects and get objects) and/or write (e.g. list, get, create, destroy, and update objects) to the given s3 bucket.
-The current permissions are (wait for it), "read" and "write".
+The current permissions are, "read" and "write".
 These need to be specified when you add the link.

 ## k8s-service